oracle-livelabs/apex/ai-vision-lab/3-integrate-oci-vision/3-integrate-oci-vision.md

 ## Task 3: Enhance Timeline Region to include AI Search
 In this task, you create a page item P1\_AI\_SEARCH using which the end user can enter the search terms and search through the images.

-1. Go To Rendering tab, right click on the After Logo section and select **Create Page Item**.
+1. Go to the Rendering tab, right click on the **After Logo** section and select **Create Page Item**.

     ![Click Timeline](images/after-logo-page-item.png " ")

-2. In the property editor, Enter the following:
+2. In the property editor, enter the following:

    Under Identification: